Nomination Guidelines to become an

 RENUMERATION

 At the ARMS Board meeting of 3 February 2023, the Society approved the introduction of an honorarium payment of AUD$500 each time a workshop is delivered by an authorised Training Fellow (conditions apply).
-The honorarium payment is not a commerical rate and the intetion is that it is a small payment which recognises the time needed to prepare and deliver a workshop by an authorised Training Fellow.
+The honorarium payment is not a commerical rate and the intention is that it is a small payment which recognises the time needed to prepare and deliver a workshop by an authorised Training Fellow.
 The payment may also be used to support the Training Fellow to undertake additional professional development of their own requirements.

 While it is intended that many of our workshops will continue to be delivered to our members online, there may be opportunities to deliver workshops in-person (on a needs basis).
 In the event that an authorised Training Fellow is scheduled to deliver a workshop in-person and outside of their own local state jurisdiction, the Society will also cover any additional expenses relating to reasonable standard economy class travel, accommodation and transfer costs in accordance with our Travel and Accommodation Guidelines.
 This is over and above the honorarium payment made to the authorised Training Fellow.